 CISOs allocate budgets based on what their perceived biggest security risk areas are.
 For example, a Deloitte study found that in the financial industry, digital transformation is driving cybersecurity spending, followed by regulatory compliance concerns.
 Overall, much of the CISO’s budget goes to staffing or into IT costs.
 But if you search for information on the top areas of cybersecurity spending, you’ll find ransomware and phishing, threat detection and endpoint security.
 What you don’t find on many of those lists is IRM or insider threat protection.

 Cyber incidents caused by insider risks, whether intentional or unintentional, could result in millions of dollars in lost revenue, fines, and other fees.
-The DTEX and Ponemon study found that it takes, on average, 86 days to contain an insider incident.
-If it takes just five more days or more before the incident is discovered and contained, the costs jump up 13% to $18.33 million.
+The DTEX and Ponemon study found that it takes, on average, 81 days to contain an insider incident.
+Incidents contained in 91 or more days cost on average $18.7M.
+Those contained under 31 days cost $10.6M.

 Business executives understand that all insiders, intentionally or not, pose risk to their organization and it’s the security team’s job to implement a program to prevent risks from turning into threats or incidents.
 Insider risk can stem from poor cybersecurity awareness training, lack of awareness of company policies, or lack of understanding the value of company IP.
 It could also stem from a serious life event, like a family member’s cancer diagnosis or a partner’s lost income.
 Both scenarios have the potential to turn a benign insider into an insider threat.
 Sometimes, the insider unintentionally becomes a threat.
 In other cases, the insider may accept money from an external threat actor in exchange for insider information or credentials.